van-william/carbon/README.md

 </a>
 </p>

-# Carbon ERP
+# CarbonOS

-Carbon is a high performance, open-source, single tenant (incomplete) ERP written in Typescript.
+Carbon is the operating system for manufacturing written in Typescript.
 It allows customers, suppliers, and employees to share a common platform that's easy to integrate with.

 Technical highlights/roadmap: